Skip to main content

 Data retention: We keep a team's data for 12 months after the subscription ends.
 After that, the team and everything inside it may be permanently removed.
 Export anything you want to keep before the 12-month window closes, or reactivate to keep your data active indefinitely.

 If you only need to grab your data and walk away, the read-only window is the right time to do it.
-Project exports include raw files plus structured workspace data (notes, tables, sequences, analyses) so you can take your work elsewhere.
+Project exports include raw files plus structured workspace data (notes, tables, sequences, analysis) so you can take your work elsewhere.